maxim-saplin/flutter_python_starter/README.md

 - No cross-compilation, Windows, macOS and Linux are required for the build
 - Boilerplate works on with one .proto file.
 In real project there can be multiple proto files/services, scripts would require manual updates
 - Nuitka while being a compiled and faster version can be tricky and unstable.
 I.e. while building example I got successful complication yet upon running the binary I received error that `numpy` import was not found.
 Only `pip3 install --upgrade numpy` helped solve the issues
+ - As of Sept 2023 Python 3.11.5 + Nuitka, example_1 works on macOS and Windows.
+On Linux not tested.
 - Linux - only Ubuntu was tested

 # 1. Preparing Sources